State University Campus Buildings

 After a thorough evaluation of multiple providers, Seeton selected Stem.
-Stem’s Athena™, the world’s first artificial intelligence (AI) for energy storage.
-This system enables organizations to optimize energy use by automatically switching between battery power, onsite generation and grid power.
+Stem’s Athena™, the world’s first artificial intelligence (AI) for energy storage, enables organizations to optimize energy use by automatically switching between battery power, onsite generation and grid power.

 In December 2017, a 1 MW, 4.2 MWh storage system went into production.
 Thanks to the vendor’s participation in SCE’s Local Capacity Requirements (LCR) procurement program, some of the university’s costs are offset by the ability to provide capacity to SCE and the grid when needed.
-In 2018, CSUDH became one of the first universities to participate in an innovative load-relief initiative that combines the LCR program and CPower’s DR program.
+In 2018, CSUDH became one of the first universities to participate in an innovative load-relief initiative that combines the LCR program and a DR program through another vendor, CPower.

 The CSUDH batteries reduce demand from the grid throughout the day and automatically provide far better grid relief via automated load reductions than what was possible with manual adjustments.
 The campus now also acts as a Virtual Power Plant, flexibly providing approximately 400 kW of load reduction during a DR event.
 When combined with the energy storage system, the campus can intelligently deliver up to 1,400 kW of load reductions.